Enichy/QuikckStart_CSFML/README.md

-# QuickStart to CSFML, By Enichy
+# QuickStart to CSFML, by Enichy
 ## Getting Started:
 ### Overview: